Biden to meet Qatar leader as Europe energy crisis looms

 Any Russian invasion into Ukraine would almost surely trigger economic sanctions from the U.S. and its European allies.
 That could lead to oil and gas shortages around the world and, most likely, higher energy prices that could send tremors through the global economy.

-Biden administration officials said the two leaders will discuss the Ukraine situation but declined to comment on what, if any, commitment the president may ask of al Thani in addressing the mounting European energy crisis.
+Biden administration officials said the two leaders will discuss the Ukraine situation but declined to comment on what, if any, commitment the president may ask of Qatar in addressing the mounting European energy crisis.

 Russia has repeatedly said it has no intention of invading Ukraine even as the Biden administration has warned that military action could be “imminent.”
 Kremlin spokesman Dmitry Peskov has dismissed concerns that Russia could cut off European gas supplies as “fake hysteria.”